Best Guide To Calasetta, Sardinia: 7 Beaches + Attractions

 Guided tours of Calasetta

 If you are short on time, you may want to opt for a guided tour that goes through Calasetta and also takes you to Sant’Antioco and Carloforte.
-You may want to check out this guided tour of San Pietro Island.
-You can book it here or here.
+You may want to check out this guided tour of San Pietro Island: it’s a full day tour that includes transportation from Cagliari, the ferry from Calasetta to Carloforte, and a local guide.

 Where to stay in Calasetta

 Calasetta is a small town, so sleeping options are limited.
-Opt to stay in nearby Sant’Antioco for wider choice.
+You could opt to stay in nearby Sant’Antioco for wider choice.
 Having said that, here is a selection of good places to stay.

 Hotel Cala di Seta – located in the heart of Calasetta, this hotel offers small but comfortable and spotless rooms.
 It’s pet friendly, and breakfast is included in the price of the room.